Alexorukama/binary_trees/README.md

 # C - Binary trees

-This was a partner project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
+This was a group project in which we learnt about the details, advantages, and disadvantages of using trees as data structures.
 We learned about how to qualify trees as well as how to traverse them.
 Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files for all tasks.
-Provided by Holberton School.
+Provided by ALX.

 ## Helper File :raised_hands: